Diabetes Management Guide: Essential Steps for Healthy Living and Blood Sugar Control

 Diabetes management refers to the daily practices and long-term strategies used to maintain stable blood glucose levels in individuals diagnosed with diabetes.
 It exists to help prevent complications and support a healthy, balanced life.

 Diabetes is a chronic condition that affects how the body processes blood sugar (glucose).
-There are three primary types:
+It requires ongoing care and attention to maintain stable glucose levels and prevent complications.

 • Type 1 diabetes (autoimmune condition)